timescale/docs/timescaledb/how-to-guides/continuous-aggregates/compression-on-continuous-aggregates.md

+---
+title: Compress continuous aggregates
+excerpt: How to compress a continuous aggregate
+keywords: [continuous aggregates, compression]
+---

 # Compress continuous aggregates
 Continuous aggregates are often used to downsample historical data.
 If the data is only used for analytical queries and never modified, you can compress the